 - 7.27 Comments from the incumbent player indicated implementation difficulties and economic unviability to convert town gas into natural gas for direct use by consumers due to the distinct characteristics of people living in high-rise buildings and the cost to consumers for changing the gas appliances.
 However, the possibilities of enabling commercial small-scale generation have not been explored.
 In fact, based on the conclusions of the report of the Feasibility Study on Introducing a Common Carrier System for Gas Supply in Hong Kong released in 1997.
 It was technically viable to convert the existing Towngas network to natural gas network and the introduction of natural gas into Hong Kong was best managed by a market based development programme, with third party access offered.
-Unfortunately the recommendations were not taken forward due to the uncertainty of securing economic and stable supply of natural gas pipelines connecting to Hong Kong and technological advancement in small-scale electricity generation, it would be worth considering to conduct a feasibility study to look into the viability for enabling small-scale generation. - 7.28 To increase plant efficiencies and to reduce emissions of greenhouse gases, consideration should be given to upgrading the gas-fired plants in Hong Kong to the latest design of combined cycle gas generation.
+Unfortunately the recommendations were not taken forward due to the uncertainty of securing economic and stable supply of natural gas by then.
+Given its rapid increases in the global reserves, presence of more natural gas pipelines connecting to Hong Kong and technological advancement in small-scale electricity generation, it would be worth considering to conduct a feasibility study to look into the viability for enabling small-scale generation. - 7.28 To increase plant efficiencies and to reduce emissions of greenhouse gases, consideration should be given to upgrading the gas-fired plants in Hong Kong to the latest design of combined cycle gas generation.